Electric-magnetic duality of lattice systems with topological order: Discussion and outlook

 \section{Discussion and outlook}

-We have defined EM duality for non-Abelian $\mathrm{D} (G)$ models, showing how it arises naturally in the context of $\mathrm{D} (H)$ models.
-The connection to SN models comes from the Fourier construction of extended string-nets and their electric and magnetic projections.
-We conjecture that all SN models have extended versions, and that EM duality can be defined for all the extended models.
-EM duality offers nonlocal information about the systems, unveiling global characteristics of space, from tensor networks defined locally.
+We have defined the EM duality for non-Abelian $\mathrm{D} (G)$ models, showing how it arises naturally in the context of $\mathrm{D} (H)$ models.
+The connection to SN models comes from the Fourier construction of ESN models and their electric and magnetic projections.
+We have also shown that the EM-duality can be realized by an invertible domain wall.
+The EM duality offers nonlocal information about the systems, unveiling global characteristics of space, from tensor networks defined locally.
 Beyond this, it serves as an \emph{organising principle} for topological models; indeed, we envisage a net of dualities for topological phases (not unlike that connecting theories of strings and branes).
-This then reflects on the field theories underlying topological systems and on their mathematical structures, such as category theory.
+This then reflects on the field theories underlying topological systems and on their mathematical structures, such as tensor category theory.

-We wish to stress the importance of the \emph{whole class} of models based on Hopf algebras.
-This is indeed \emph{the} natural class of models to study to understand electric-magnetic duality for lattice models based on non-Abelian groups.
+We wish to stress the importance of the whole class of ESN models.
+This is indeed the natural habitat to study electric-magnetic duality among lattice models for intrinsic, non-chiral topological orders.
 We thus shift the focus away from lattice gauge theories based on groups, which are a primary concern in high energy theory, even when the Hopf algebra language is applied~\cite{Oeckl}.
 Ours is, moreover, the first proposal for a general EM duality governing topologically ordered systems.

-The Hopf algebraic language makes the EM duality transparent and easy to grasp, instead of obscuring it; in addition, this language can be learnt here hands-on from the standpoint of quantum many-body systems, which can even be built in a laboratory.
-We also provide, with the Fourier construction, a way to understand some aspects of category theory in terms of representations, more familiar to many physicists.
+Nevertheless there is a remaining issue with the magnetic projection from ESN models to SN models: it is not onto because not all finite fusion categories have fiber functors or, equivalently, come from the representations of a semisimple Hopf algebra.
+However, for every unitary finite fusion category $\EC$ there exists a functor $\omega\colon \EC \to \vect$ which is equipped with a separable Frobenius structure \cite{hayashi,pfeiffer}.
+Such a structure is weaker than a monoidal functor, yet it is good enough to construct projectors $A_v$ and $B_p$ in a way similar to the construction in Section~\ref{sec:qdsn}.
+Correspondingly, the space $\mathcal{H}_e=\oplus_{\mu\in I} \omega(\mu) \otimes \omega(\mu)^\ast$ has a natural structure of a weak $C^\ast$-Hopf algebra.
+So in order to recover all SN models via magnetic projection, we need to generalize the construction of quantum double models to weak $C^\ast$-Hopf algebras.
+We believe that such a generalization is possible and will leave it to future study.